EU proposes joint studies to speed acceptance of new medicine

 National HTA authorities will still be responsible for determining pricing and reimbursement, albeit using the joint assessments.

 The rules will apply some three years after approval by the European Parliament and EU members.
-There will then be a further three year transition period for EU countries to adapt.
+There will then be a further three-year transition period for EU countries to adapt.

 The Commission said it envisaged 10-15 assessments could start in the first year, rising to 65 towards the end of the transition period.